netzkolchose/elastipy/docs/tutorial.rst

     }

-Let's look at the result from elasticsearch:
+Let’s look at the result from elasticsearch:

 .. code:: python3